vitalishapovalov/jest-decorated/docs/react/WithContext.md

 Will be merged (override values) with [@DefaultContext](react/DefaultContext.md).

-Test annotated with `@WithContext` will start to receive the return value of annotated method as a `third argument`, after component itself and it's props.
+Test annotated with `@WithContext` will start to receive the return value of the annotated method as a `third argument`, after component itself and it's props.

 WARN: [prop-types](https://www.npmjs.com/package/prop-types) lib needs to be installed, if you want to use `enzyme` lib.